 1. Pasta Sauce - In a typical pasta sauce, sugar can be as high on the list as the 4th ingredient, to the tune of 7 grams of sugar in a ½ cup serving.
 When shopping, look for a brand with no added sweetener, just the naturally occurring sugar from the tomatoes.

-2. Peanut Butter - Sure, peanut butter is high in protein, and that’s a good thing.
-Eat peanut butter and enjoy!
+2. Peanut Butter - Sure, peanut butter also contains protein, and that’s a good thing.
 In some brands, though, sugar is the first ingredient.
 Purchase a brand without any added sugar.

 3. Ketchup - Ketchup often contains high-fructose corn syrup, which gives a one-tablespoon serving 3 grams of sugar!
 Even a “no-added-sugar” brand will have sucralose.
 Your best bet is to make your own ketchup with a healthy sugar substitute, like raw honey.